kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 \sg=\frac{\gamma}{9.81~\kN/\m^3}=\frac{8.581~\kN/\m^3}{9.81~\kN/\m^3}=0.875
 $$

-We note that the units cancel when compute the specific gravity leaving us with a dimensionless quantity as expected.
+We note that the units cancel when computing the specific gravity leaving us with a dimensionless quantity as expected.

 </div>

 <div class="example">

-Glycerine at $77\F$ has a specific weight of 1.263.
+Glycerine at $77\F$ has a specific gravity of 1.263.
 Compute its density and specific weight.
 How much does a gallon of Glycerine weigh?

 <hr>

 Since Fahrenheit was used in the statement of the problem it makes sense to work in the US system of units.
-The density and specific weight can be found by multiplying the specific gravity with the density and specific weight of water.
+The density and specific weight can be found by multiplying the given specific gravity of Glycerine with the density and specific weight of water.
 First compute the density:

 $$
 \rho=\sg\times 1.94~\slug/\ft^3=1.263\times 1.94~\slug/\ft^3=2.45~\slug/\ft^3